Taiwan's president warns 'democracy is under threat' in joint remarks with McCarthy | KRDO

 A major moment for McCarthy and Tsai

-A source close to McCarthy told CNN the meeting is an important moment for the Speaker, who has made creating a select committee on China one of his top priorities and views the US relationship with China as a central issue of our time.
+A source close to McCarthy told CNN the meeting was an important moment for the speaker, who has made creating a select committee on China one of his top priorities and views the US relationship with China as a central issue of our time.

-Wednesday’s meeting included Rep. Pete Aguilar of California, who is a member of Democratic leadership, and other IS congressional lawmakers.
+Wednesday’s meeting included Rep. Pete Aguilar of California, who is a member of the Democratic leadership, and other US congressional lawmakers.

 Tsai’s stopovers in the US, which included transit in New York last week, also come amid heightened tensions between the US and China.